weaversa/cryptol-course/labs/SAW/SAW.md

 ### Python Helper Functions

 To limit code reuse we can define helper functions in Python.
+Code *reuse* is good.
+Code *repetition* is bad!
 For example, the following construct is often used:

 ```python
 def ptr_to_fresh(c : Contract, ty : LLVMType, name : Optional[str] = None, read_only : Optional[bool] = False) -> Tuple[FreshVar, SetupVal]: